polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/front-end.md

 ## Add Your Custom React Component

-In the `substrate-front-end-template` project, edit the `TemplateModule.jsx` file in the `/src/` folder:
+In the `substrate-front-end-template` project, edit the `TemplateModule.js` file in the `/src/` folder:

 ```